-Alex J. Armonda is a Ph.D.
-Candidate in the Cultural Studies in Education program at the University of Texas at Austin.
-A former 8th grade language arts teacher from Chicago, Illinois, Alex currently teaches an undergraduate course on the social foundations of education, and serves as a field supervisor for pre-service teachers in the elementary teaching program.
+Alex J. Armonda, Ph.D., is an Assistant Professor of Practice in Curriculum & Instruction.
+He completed his doctorate in the Cultural Studies in Education program at the University of Texas at Austin in June, 2022.
+A former 8th grade language arts teacher from Chicago, Illinois, Alex teaches undergraduate courses on the social foundations of education, restorative justice practices, and elementary teaching practices.
+Alex also serves as a Cohort Coordinator in the elementary teaching program.
 Alex received his Master's in Teaching from Dominican University in 2017 and his B.A. in English from the University of Iowa in 2013.

 Alex's research examines the Freirean tradition of critical pedagogical thought through psychoanalytic, decolonial, feminist, and poststructural lenses.
 His dissertation project, "In Freire more than Freire: Towards a new psychoanalytic foundation for critical pedagogy," combines philosophical and qualitative analysis in an effort to reframe Freire's problem-posing model as a trauma-informed method, one that links critical social inquiry to the exploration of unconscious knowledge.
 Alex's dissertation work received the 2021 Taylor & Francis Past Presidents' Award for Outstanding Graduate Research from the American Educational Studies Association.